-All cellular phones or similar personal communication devices are to be appropriately stored during <the school day (K-8)/class time (9-12)>.
+All cellular phones or similar personal communication devices are to be appropriately stored away during the school day.
 Digital devices of any kind are only to be used at the discretion of your teacher when identified as appropriate for your learning environment or because of unique circumstances.